karamanburak/fullstack-notes/README.md

 ---

-- ### This repo was created for sessions during the full-stack developer course
+- ### This repo was created for full-stack developer notes.